Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

               you should stop sending updates for item_name item."""

-3) Create a new Remote Metadata Adapter by subclassing the MetadataProvider class, if the latter's default behaviour does not meet your requirements, and override the methods for which you want to supply a custom implementation:
+3) Create a new Remote Metadata Adapter by subclassing the MetadataProvider class, if the latter's default behavior does not meet your requirements, and override the methods for which you want to supply a custom implementation:

    .. code-block:: python